Skip to main content

 • Specialist in a different domain: 5 points

-For custom use cases, we extract keywords from your description and match them against model tags and descriptions.
-This gives meaningful scoring even for use cases not in our predefined list.
+For custom use cases, the system extracts keywords from your description and matches them against model tags and descriptions.
+This produces meaningful scores even for use cases not in the predefined list, though precision is lower than for predefined matches.

 Each use case has preferred capabilities (e.g., Code Generation prefers code_generation, function_calling, streaming).
-We check what percentage of these the model supports:
+The score reflects what percentage of these the model supports:

 Points = 35 × (capabilities matched / capabilities required)

 Each use case has a minimum context window requirement.
-Models are scored based on how much they exceed this:
+Models are scored based on how much they exceed it:

 • 4x or more the requirement: 15 points